cablespaghetti/radio-k8s/README.md

 # Radio K8S
 Run an Internet radio station on Kubernetes using Spotify, [Mopidy/Iris](https://github.com/jaedb/Iris) and [Icecast](https://icecast.org/).

 When we all moved to working from home, we missed our office Sonos system, which allowed anyone to inflict their music taste on the whole office.
 Initially I recreated the experience using a Raspberry Pi (and Raspbian), [Mopidy/Iris](https://github.com/jaedb/Iris) and [Icecast](https://icecast.org/).
 However this was fiddly to set up and maintain.
-This repository is my work to recreate this on Kubernetes, so anyone can set something similar up for their friends on colleagues.
+This is the second incarnation using Kubernetes, so anyone can set something similar up for their friends on colleagues.

-**This is a work in progress (see to-do list below), and is never going to be "production grade"**
+**This is never going to be "production grade", and is intended as a bit of fun only!**

 ## To-Do
-- Password protection
-- HTTPS
-- Not storing passwords in ConfigMaps
+- Stop storing passwords in ConfigMaps
 - Harass the Docker image maintainers into providing tags other than `latest`
+- Raspberry Pi support (the Docker images used only support amd64)
+- Maybe make this a Helm chart for easier configuration

 ## You will need
-- Kubernetes with an Ingress Controller e.g. Nginx Ingress, Traefik etc - Tested on 1.16 but should work on any fairly recent version
 - A Spotify Premium Account
+- Kubernetes with an Ingress Controller e.g. Traefik
+  - Tested on Kubernetes 1.16 but it should work with any fairly recent version
+  - The resources required are tiny; my cluster is a [Civo Cloud](https://www.civo.com/kube100) k3s cluster on a single node with 1 core and 2GB RAM

 ## How to install
 - Fill in your Spotify account details in `mopidy-configmap.yaml`
 - Fill in your domain name in `ingress.yaml`
 - Optional: Edit `mopidy-configmap.yaml` and `icecast-configmap.yaml` to change the `hackme` password used by Icecast to something a little more secure.
 Although only the `/listen` path of Icecast is exposed to the Internet via the Ingress so this isn't a huge security risk really...

+## HTTPS and Password Protection
+I am using Traefik as my Ingress Controller, installed using the [stable/traefik](https://github.com/helm/charts/tree/master/stable/traefik) Helm Chart.
+Conveniently this supports basic authentication and HTTPS using Let's Encrypt with a bit of config.
+You should follow the documention for that project but I've committed an example Helm [values file](./traefik-values.yaml.example) which should help to get you up and running.